-by Paul Slocum (rev 0.930)
+by Paul Slocum (rev 0.933)

-At the beginning of 2021, the general public's association with cryptocurrency was with things like the Silk Road drug market, ransomware attacks, sketchy investments, computer nerds playing with fake money.
-That started to change last February when Elon Musk announced his investment of \$1.5b in Bitcoin.
-To some this still just seemed like video game money, but then the following month the record breaking \$69m Beeple sale at Christie's became worldwide news, and since then a large swath of the art world has engaged with NFTs and crypto from artists to galleries to publications to museums, giving cryptocurrency legitimacy and a sense of cultural sophistication.
-Crypto traders who were previously speculating on the thousands of available crypto coins could now switch to NFTs and designate themselves curators and collectors.
+At the beginning of 2021, many in the public associated cryptocurrency with the quasi-legal fringe: the Silk Road drug market, ransomware attacks, sketchy investments.
+Computer nerds playing with fake money.
+That started to change last February, when Elon Musk announced his investment of \$1.5b in Bitcoin.
+To some, this still just seemed like video game money, but the following month the recordbreaking \$69m Beeple sale at Christie's became worldwide news.
+Since then a large swath of the art world has engaged with NFTs and crypto from artists to galleries to publications to museums, giving cryptocurrency legitimacy and a sense of cultural sophistication.
+Crypto traders who were previously identified as traders or speculators could now designate themselves as curators and collectors with NFTs.
 There's a significant amount of money and power involved, so I wanted to take a closer look at some of the potential problems with this technology that the art world and others are backing.